Back Office: Inventory Reports

 22. Store / Storage Out: The Secondary Storage (to which storage it reaches).

-24. Par level: The minimum stock quantity of the Item.
+24. Par Level: The minimum stock quantity of the Item.

 Purchased Item

-High-level details about purchased items.
+High-level details about the Store's purchased items.

 1. Type: Select Inventory Item, Retail Item, Sub Recipe, Menu Item or ALL.